-Cutler Health Center provides general medical services for all enrolled students.
-UMaine requires all international students to enroll in the International Student/Scholar Health Plan or to enroll in a comparable private insurance plan.
+Cutler Health Center with partnership through Northern Light provides general medical services for all enrolled students.
+UMaine requires all international students to enroll in the International Student/Scholar Health Plan or to enroll in an adequate alternate insurance plan.
 If you decide to enroll in an alternate insurance plan, it must cover these minimum requirements:

-- Medical benefit of at least \$100,000 per accident or illness - \$50,000 to cover expenses associated with medical evacuation - \$25,000 for the repatriation of remains - Deductible cannot exceed \$500 per accident or illness
+Medical benefit of at least \$100,000 per accident of r illness

+- □ \$50,000 to cover expenses associated with medical evacuation - □ \$25,000 for the repatriation of remains - ☐ Deductible cannot exceed \$500 per accident or illness